-In this article, we will show you how to automatically send a new contract for signature once the task due date is reached or the task is also completed.
+This article describes how to automatically send a new contract for signature once the task due date is reached or the task is completed.
+It contains the following topics:

 How does the trigger event work successfully?